gulpjs/gulp/docs/getting-started/3-creating-tasks.md

 # Creating Tasks

-Each gulp task is an asynchronous JavaScript function - a function that accepts an error-first callback or returns a stream, promise, event emitter, child process, or observable ([more on that later](4-async-completion.md)).
-Due to some platform limitations, synchronous tasks aren't supported, though there is a pretty nifty [alternative](4-async-completion.md#using-asyncawait).
+Each gulp task is an asynchronous JavaScript function - a function that accepts an error-first callback or returns a stream, promise, event emitter, child process, or observable ([more on that later][async-completion-docs]).
+Due to some platform limitations, synchronous tasks aren't supported, though there is a pretty nifty [alternative][using-async-await-docs].

 ## Exporting